Hand Evaluation

 - Your hand goes "up" in value if you have:

-- One or two long suits (5+ cards) instead of two or
+One or two long suits (5+ cards) instead of 4-card suits.

 long suits.
 These intermediate cards solidify your suit and often